 Now that you know the right mix of nutrients for the soil conditions in your yard it’s time to act on that knowledge.
 You can do a quick search online to see what products are available at your local garden center that have the right mix of nutrients for your lawn or you can pay them a visit in person.

-If you’re still not sure what type of fertilizer will help your lawn, take those PH level testing results with you to the garden center and ask one of their experts for help – they’ll know exactly what you need.
+If you’re still not sure what type of fertilizer will help your lawn, take those pH level testing results with you to the garden center and ask one of their experts for help – they’ll know exactly what you need.
 Keep in mind it’s best to fertilize your lawn at least twice every year – in the spring and in the fall.
 Fertilizing in the fall gives your lawn the extra nutrient boost to make it through a long cold winter and come out healthy and ready for growth on the other side.
+For more information, check out our recommendations for the best lawn fertilizers.

 3. Eliminate Weeds